-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan

-Section 4.1 Until your membership ends, you are still a member of our plan

-If you leave Solis SPF 011 (HMO C-SNP), it may take time before your membership ends and your new Medicare coverage goes into effect.
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan Section 4.1 Until your membership ends, you are still a member of our ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
 During this time, you must continue to get your medical care and prescription drugs through our plan.